jupierce/enhancements/enhancements/update/maintenance_schedules.md

 changes to only be applied during weekends, additional custom mechanics would need to be employed to ensure the change merged during the weekend without needing someone present.

-Contrast this complexity with the user setting a Maintenance Schedule on the cluster.
-They are then free to merge configuration changes and gitops can apply those changes to OpenShift resources, but material change to the cluster will not be initiated until a time permitted by the Maintenance Schedule.
+Contrast this complexity with the user setting a Change Management / Maintenance Schedule on the cluster.
+The user is then free to merge configuration changes and gitops can apply those changes to OpenShift resources, but material change to the cluster will not be initiated until a time permitted by the Maintenance Schedule.
 Users do not require special insight into the implications of configuring platform resources as the top-level Maintenance Schedule control will help ensure that potentially disruptive changes are limited to well known time windows.

 #### Reducing Service Delivery Operational Tooling
-Service Delivery, as part of our OpenShift Dedicated and other offerings is keenly aware of the issues motivating the Maintenance Schedule concept.
+Service Delivery, as part of our OpenShift Dedicated, ROSA and other offerings is keenly aware of the issues motivating the Change Management / Maintenance Schedule concept.
 This is evidenced by their design and implementation of tooling to fill the gaps in the platform the preceding sections suggest exist.

-For example:
-1. Service Delivery has developed UXs outside the platform which allow customers to define a preferred maintenance window.
+Specifically, Service Delivery has developed UXs outside the platform which allow customers to define a preferred maintenance window.
 For example, when requesting an update, the user can specify the desired start time.
-2. Service Delivery developed the Managed Update Operator (MUO) which supports limiting the amount of time a node can utilize to drain before being more forcibly rebooted.
+This is honored by Service Delivery tooling (unless there are reasons to supersede the customer's preference).

-By acknowledging the need for these features in the platform, we reduce the need for Service Delivery to develop custom tooling to manage the platform while simultaneously reducing simplifying management for all customer facing similar challenges.
+By acknowledging the need for scheduled maintenance in the platform, we reduce the need for Service Delivery to develop and maintain custom tooling to manage the platform while simultaneously reducing simplifying management for all customer facing similar challenges.

 ### User Stories

-Detail the things that people will be able to do if this is implemented and what goal that allows them to achieve.
-In each story, explain who the actor is based on their role, explain what they want to do with the system, and explain the underlying goal they have, what it is they are going to achieve with this new feature.

-Use the standard three part formula:
+> "As a cluster administrator, I want to ensure any material changes to my cluster
+> (control-plane or worker-nodes) are only initiated during well known windows of low service
+> utilization to reduce the impact of any service disruption."

+> "As a cluster administrator, I want to ensure any material changes to my
+> control-plane are only initiated during well known windows of low service utilization to
+> reduce the impact of any service disruption."

+> "As a cluster administrator, I want to ensure that no material changes to my
+> cluster occurs during a known date range even if it falls within our
+> normal maintenance schedule due to an anticipated atypical usage (e.g. Black Friday)."

+> "As a cluster administrator, I want to ensure any material changes to my
+> control-plane are only initiated during well known windows of low service utilization to
+> reduce the impact of any service disruption.
+Furthermore, I want to ensure that material
+> changes to my worker-nodes occur on a less frequent cadence because I know my workloads
+> are not HA."

+> "As a Service Delivery engineer, tasked with performing non-emergency corrective action, I want
+> to be able to apply a desired configuration (e.g. PID limit change) and have that change roll out
+> in a minimally disruptive way subject to the customer's configured maintenance schedule."

+> "As a Service Delivery engineer, tasked with performing emergency corrective action, I want to be able to
+> quickly disable a configured maintenance schedule, apply necessary changes, have them roll out immediately,
+> and restore the maintenance schedule to its previous configuration."

+> "As a cluster administrator who is well served by a fully managed update without maintenance windows,
+> I want to be minimally inconvenienced by the introduction of maintenance schedules."

+> "As a cluster administrator, I want to easily determine the next time at which maintenance operations
+> will be permitted to be initiated, based on the configured maintenance schedule, by looking at the
+> status of relevant API resources or metrics."

+> "As a cluster administrator, I want to easily determine whether there are material changes pending for
+> my cluster, awaiting a permitted window based on the configured maintenance schedule, by looking at the
+> status of relevant API resources or metrics."

-> "As a _role_, I want to _take some action_ so that I can _accomplish a
+> "As a cluster administrator, I want to easily determine whether a maintenance schedule is currently being
-goal_."
+> enforced on my cluster by looking at the status of relevant API resources or metrics."

+> "As a cluster administrator, I want to be able to alert my operations team when changes are pending,
+> when the number of seconds to the next permitted window approaches, or when a maintenance window is not being
+> enforced on my cluster.."

 Make the change feel real for users, without getting bogged down in implementation details.